 Nehemiah, too, had gained a position of trust at the Persian court; he was even cupbearer of King Artaxerxes I. Nehemiah came in 445 BC.
 With far-reaching powers as governor from Judah to Jerusalem.

-He had the torn city walls rebuilt, presumably with Persian money, and organized the immigration of more Judeans to Jerusalem.
-(5, S, 566).
+He had the demolished city walls rebuilt, presumably with Persian money, and organized the immigration of more Judeans to Jerusalem.
+(5, S. 566).

 So the returning Hebrews had largely a free hand to rebuild their city and their religion.